sedaverde/Kickstarter-Analysis/README.md

 ## Overview of Project

 ### Purpose
     The analysis performed was used to identify correlations between the successfulness of a theater production based upon what month during the year it opened.
-An additional analysis was performed comparing the succefulness of the theater production based on the initial funding goals.
+An additional analysis was performed comparing the succefulness of the t heater production based on the initial funding goals.
 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date